Reducing Carbon Pollution

-In order to work towards a clean energy future, America needs carbon pollution controls on the largest industrial sources.
-The U.S. Environmental Protection Agency is taking long overdue steps to limit greenhouse gas emissions from oil refineries and coal-fired power plants, but right now, these highly polluting sources are allowed to release carbon into the atmosphere without any limits.
+In order to work towards a clean energy future, America needs to reduce carbon pollution from major sources.
+The U.S. Environmental Protection Agency is taking steps to limit greenhouse gas emissions from power plants through the recently proposed Clean Power Plan.

 Supporting the Clean Power Plan